eficode-academy/jenkins-katas/labs/scripted-pipeline.md

 }
 ```

+This pipeline is much harder to read.
+However, it saves us from writing the same piece of stage declaration many times.
+Imagine the length of our declarative pipeline if we had to test with 15 java versions.
+With this script we can just add more images to the `dockerImages` map and call it a day.

 ### Tasks
-* `git checkout scripted-pipeline-branch`, paste the pipeline above into your Jenkinsfile, then `git add`, `git commit -m "Advanced scripted pipeline stuff"` and `git push`, to get the change to GitHub.
+* Checkout the scripted branch: `git checkout scripted-pipeline-branch`, paste the pipeline above into your Jenkinsfile, then `git add`, `git commit -m "Advanced scripted pipeline stuff"` and `git push`, to get the change to GitHub.
 * Have a look at Jenkins.
 Confirm that the result is identical to your declarative pipeline.
 * Think about the differences between the declarative and scripted pipelines.
 What are the strengths and shortcomings of each?